Lavendar77/alx-system_engineering-devops/0x00-shell_basics/README.md

 "pwd" prints the absolute path of the file
-"ls -la" displays the content of the current directory
+"ls" displays the content of the current directory
+"cd /" changes the directory to the user's home directory